FrancisCrickInstitute/warpAnnotations/README.md

 E.g. open it with `vim` and issue the command:

 ```
-:%s/:/\n/g
+:%s/:/\r/g
 ```

 This is equivalent to replacing all `:` with a newline `\n` character and can be done in any text editor.

+Add the path to the `warping` as well as the `warping/bigwarp/target/classes` subfolder at the top of that same `javaclasspath.txt` file.
+The former contains a small wrapper script to use the bigwarp functionality from Matlab and the latter contains the classes generated using `mvn compile` in the bigwarp directory.

-Add the path to the `warping` subfolder at the top of that same `javaclasspath.txt` file and place it either in the top level of the repo (and start Matlab from there during usage) or in your [prefdir](https://uk.mathworks.com/help/matlab/ref/prefdir.html?searchHighlight=prefdir&s_tid=srchtitle_prefdir_1) to make the functionality availible in Matlab permanently.
+Place it either in the top level of the repo (and start Matlab from there during usage) or in your [prefdir](https://uk.mathworks.com/help/matlab/ref/prefdir.html?searchHighlight=prefdir&s_tid=srchtitle_prefdir_1) to make the functionality availible in Matlab permanently.

-This section will make bigwarp functionality useable from within Matlab.
 See [here](https://uk.mathworks.com/help/matlab/matlab_external/static-path-of-java-class-path.html) for more information of adding to your static Java path.

 ## Usage